 If you’re just beginning to explore digital transformation, start by thinking about how your decision-making process can improve when you have better insights into the behaviors and needs of your customers, employees, and partners.
 What frustrates them when they’re doing business with you?
 How can you deliver more useful products and services?

 The companies that approach their user experiences with an empathetic mindset and a willingness to implement more customizable solutions are the ones that succeed in the Fourth Industrial Revolution.
 A well-known athletic brand is doing this today.
 By connecting with its customers across channels beyond just its website, the brand has been able to increase ecommerce sales by 66%.

-Often when people start to think about digital transformation, they assume that once they invest in snazzy new technologies, their customers and employees will just “get it.”
-However, as anyone with experience working on these big, transformative projects can tell you, if you don’t address the change management side of things, that’s a recipe for failure.
-Tony Colon, the Salesforce Success Cloud leader and an expert on the subject of digital transformation, says it best in this article in Forbes:
+Often when people start to think about digital transformation, they assume that once they invest in new technologies, their work is done.
+However, as anyone who has experienced these big, transformative projects can tell you, if you don’t address the change management side of things, that’s a recipe for failure.
+Tony Colon says it best in this article in Forbes :

 Without a change in the way people work and behave, the technology falls flat.
 In other words, without actively fostering digital cultural characteristics, such as customer centricity, responsiveness or breaking down the silos that traditionally exist between business and IT, digital transformation efforts flounder.
 There’s a reason that development and delivery don’t solve the problem—when your employees don’t work with the technology to support its strategic intent, your project can fail and fail fast.